Overview¶

 -

-Operational Mechanism: The DCSync attack operates by mimicking a Domain Controller.
-It requests replication data from other Domain Controllers through the Directory Replication Service Remote Protocol (MS-DRSR).
-Since MS-DRSR is a core function of Active Directory, it cannot be deactivated or disabled.
+The DCSync attack works by impersonating a Domain Controller.
+It requests replication data from other Domain Controllers through MS-DRSR.

-Required Privileges: Typically, only specific high-privilege groups have the permissions needed to carry out a DCSync attack.
-These groups include:
+Only certain high-privilege groups have the permissions required to perform a DCSync attack.
+These include: - Domain Admins

 - Enterprise Admins